Burkhard Wilhelm Pfeiffer: A new constitution and retirement

 In 1830, Pfeiffer's lifelong dedication to Hesse and its people was rewarded when the Elector, William II, invested him as a Commander, 2nd Class in the House Order of the Golden Lion.
 Pfeiffer’s aforementioned gratitude to both the Elector and his family forced him to accept the honor, but he deeply wished to decline, fearing that this recognition by the State would, in his own words, cause him “to lose the confidence of the estates, which he had earned so far, and thus to be disturbed in his desired participation in the great constitutional work.”
 At his request, the announcement of his investment was left out of the official government circular, allowing him to continue his political career for the time being.
 In 1831, he took part in the conference that drafted the new constitution for the Electorate of Hesse, which was later described by Karl Marx as "the most liberal constitution [...] that has ever been promulgated in Europe."
 The new Elector was not pleased with the liberal stance of the new constitution, particularly the controls on his powers, but he nevertheless appointed Pfeiffer as president of the Landtag of Hesse.
 Concerned with Pfeiffer’s perceived closeness to the electoral family and court, despite his liberal credentials, the other members of the Landtag declared the election invalid, which led to a conflict with Ludwig Hassenpflug that would last the rest of his life.

 The next decade consisted largely of political maneuvering on Pfeiffer and Hassenpflug's parts, each working to outwit the other.
 In 1834, Hassenpflug's manipulation led to Pfeiffer being passed over for the role Landtag President, despite having held the position provisionally for over a year, in favor of a younger and less qualified colleague.
 In the wake of this derailment of his political career, and feeling his own age, he submitted a formal request to retire in 1842, but was refused by the Landtag with two simple words: nicht genehmigt (not authorized).
 After a year of hearing cases in absentia due to his ill health, Pfeiffer was permitted to retire in 1843.
 He continued to publish until 1851, but his influence and position in Hessian politics was finished.

 Family

-In Cassel, on December 20, 1801, Burkhard Pfeiffer married Louise Susanne Arnoldine Harnier (12 June 1778 – 22 December 1847), daughter of Johann Caspar Harnier (1739–1811), the Hessian Minister of War.
-Her family was of Huguenot descent.
-They had four children:
+In Cassel, on December 20, 1801, Burkhard Pfeiffer married Louise Susanne Arnoldine Harnier (12 June 1778 – 22 December 1847), daughter of Johann Caspar Harnier (1739–1811), the Hessian Minister of War, and his wife Susanna Henriette (née Dupré; 1748 – 1837).
+Other prominent members of her family included her brothers, the doctor Richard Maria Harnier and the politician Heinrich von Harnier; Her nephew was the painter Kaspar von Harnier, and her great-nephew was the African explorer Wilhelm von Harnier.
+The Harnier family were Huguenots of Walloon descent.
+The Pfeiffers had four children: